calebsmth54/calebsmth54.github/index.md

 Hello there stranger.

 Ten years ago my passion for virtual worlds as a casual observer progressed from tinkering with console commands to wanting to pursue a career as a game developer.
-In this time span I taught myself C++, participated in the Source Engine modding community, developed my own games using frameworks like SDL and Phaser, to now where I am the lead programmer on an independent UE4 game.
-I have come a long way from where I started, but my drive for learning more hasn't lessened.
+In this time span I taught myself C++, participated in the Source Engine modding community, developed my own games using frameworks like SDL and Phaser, to now where I am as the lead programmer on an independent UE4 game.
+I have come a long way from where I started, but my drive for learning hasn't lessened.

 That is why I am currently seeking entry-level game programming employment at a AAA studio.
 I thrive in an environment surrounded by talented and creative people.
 Working with others pushes me to always top the quality of my work and I really enjoy helping out my colleagues with technical advice or feedback.
 If given the opportunity, I know that I can leverage my existing knowledge of game engine architecture and game design to hit the ground running and become a valuable long term hire.